By Pradeep Pandey · Co-Founder · 26 min read · Updated

 With SimpleScheduleAI, the process works like this:

-- SimpleScheduleAI builds the first schedule within 48 hours, applying CMS documentation requirements, FLSA 8-and-80 overtime logic, and credential-based shift assignments automatically.
+- The AI builds the first schedule within 48 hours, applying CMS documentation requirements, FLSA overtime thresholds, and credential-based shift assignments; the SimpleScheduleAI team checks it before it reaches the nurse manager.

 The weekly time commitment for the nurse manager drops from 4-6 hours (typical for software users actively managing scheduling) to 1-2 hours (review and approval only).
 That difference, across a 25-nurse staff on a rolling 4-week schedule, is 100-200 hours per year returned to clinical work.
+To see the build-and-rank step for yourself, watch the AI assemble a compliant schedule and rank a callout shortlist live in the interactive simulator.

 The six most operationally significant differences between Aladtec and a managed scheduling service are implementation speed, weekly time burden, callout coverage workflow, CMS documentation, ongoing configuration maintenance, and total cost of ownership.
 Each one affects a different dimension of the nurse manager’s weekly workload at a Critical Access Hospital.